Archive for the 'auditions' Category

 Wake up.
 Put on velour lounge outfit.
 Eat muesli and watch “Morning Joe”.
 Check email, check Facebook.
 Play Pathwords.
 Spend fifteen minutes watching a video of puppies falling asleep on Youtube.
 Sit on sofa with Grandma’s afghan across lap and read.
 Surprise!
 It’s lunchtime already!

-After this has gone one for a little while I settle into it.
-I don’t want to get out of my velour lounge outfit.
+After this has gone one for a little while, I don’t want to get out of my velour lounge outfit.
 I don’t want to put on makeup.
-I’d like to just sit on the couch and write.
+I want to just sit on the couch and write.
 Like I’m doing right now.
-But if I never leave the house I will have nothing to write ABOUT.
+But if I never leave the house, I will have nothing to write ABOUT.
 This is a problem.

 I’m so lucky to have a friend who understands.
 Don’tcha think?